-Frith is a new local farm to the Hull and Beverley area; we aim to provide local people with quality food and improve the way in which food is produced and distributed.
+Frith is a local farm to the Hull and Beverley area; we aim to provide local people with quality food and improve the way in which food is produced and distributed.
 Frith places a major focus on quality: combining chemical free, fresh produce with sustainable production and distribution methods.
-We are developing a diverse and productive farm; we encourage our volunteers to take on new projects, for example, last years soft fruit and flower production.
+We are developing a diverse and productive farm; and we encourage our volunteers to take on new projects.

 Molescroft Farm is family owned, farming over 600 hectares in the heart of East Yorkshire, of which more than 10% is managed primarily for wildlife and the environment.
 In conjunction with this, they host educational access to the farm from schools.
 They have been very supportive of Frith Farm, allowing us to use the land in the first place; they also help us with tractor work and have allowed us to tap into their water supply.